 There you’ll see all your cards listed that are currently open.
 They’ll generally be sorted starting with the oldest cards…

 …to the newest cards.
-For example, as you can see below, I only have one card that I’ve opened in the past two years that shows on my personal credit report.
+For example, as you can see below, I have four cards that Ii’ve opened in the past two years, which show on my personal credit report.

 Now, there’s one catch — this only shows the accounts you’ve opened that continue to be open.
 If you’ve closed an account, it won’t show on this page.
 If you haven’t opened and closed accounts in the past 24 months, then this is a non-issue.